Plutonomicon/plutarch-plutus/docs/TYPES.md

 Whenever you need to represent a non-trivial ADT using [`Data` encoding](./CONCEPTS.md#data-encoding), you'll likely be reaching for these.

 More often than not, you'll be using `PDataRecord`.
-This is used to denote all the fields of a constructor-
+This is used to denote all the fields of a constructor:

 ```hs
 import Plutarch.Prelude